Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Statistical Test Suite

 \subsection{P-value and level of significance}

-For each test, a relevant randomness statistic must be chosen (e.g. the $\chi^2$ or the normal distributions) and used to determine the acceptance or the rejection of the null hypothesis.
+For each test, according to its nature, a relevant randomness statistic must be chosen (e.g. the $\chi^2$ or the normal distributions) and used to determine the acceptance or the rejection of the null hypothesis.
 Indeed, if the sequence under test is non-random, the calculated test statistic will fall into extreme regions of the reference distribution.
-This means that, from the reference distribution, we must choose a {\bf critical value} ${\bf \alpha}$, typically in the tail of the distribution, and compare it to the measured test statistical value: if the test statistic value exceeds the critical value, the null hypothesis for randomness is rejected, otherwise, the null hypothesis will be accepted.
-The crucial role played by this critical value $\alpha$ is further instigated in Section \ref{passingtest}.
-In order to quantify this concept, we need to introduce the $P$-value which, under the null hypothesis of randomness, is the probability that the chosen test statistics will assume values that are equal or worse than the observed test statistic value when considering the null hypothesis.
+This is equivalent to say that, from the reference distribution, we have chosen a {critical value} $\hat{\bf t}$, typically in the tail of the distribution, and compare it to the measured test statistical value: if the test statistic value exceeds the critical value, the null hypothesis for randomness is rejected, otherwise, the null hypothesis will be accepted.
+In order to quantify this concept, it is necessary to introduce the $P$-value which, under the null hypothesis of randomness, is the probability that the chosen test statistics will assume values that are equal or worse than the observed test statistic value when considering the null hypothesis.
 In other words, the $P$-value is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct.
 The $P$-value is also called the {\em tail probability}.
 The $P$-values are always in the range $(0,1)$, with the rule of thumb that

 \fbox{ }

 So, if the $P$-value for a test is determined to be equal to $1$, then the sequence appears to have perfect randomness.
 Viceversa, a $P$-value equal to $0$ indicates that the sequence is completely non-random.